About the District

 Founded May 17, 1915, Park City School District is nestled in the mountains of the year-round resort town of Park City, Utah.
 The district’s mission is to empower students to develop their knowledge, skills, and potential as critical thinkers.
 We maximize resources for academic rigor and excellence through staff, programs, and technology that make learning relevant in an emerging world.

 PCSD is home to four elementary schools: Jeremy Ranch, McPolin, Parley’s Park, and Trailside (preschool to grade 5); Ecker Hill Middle School (grades 6-7); Treasure Mountain Junior High (grades 8-9); and Park City High School (grades 10-12).
 The district also offers a non-profit child care center at the high school for children ages six weeks to pre-K, and preschool at its four elementary schools.

 Nearly 5,000 students attend Park City schools, including 20% Latinos, 8% English Language Learners, 7% with disabilities, and 22% free or reduced lunch.

 PCSD affirms its commitment to provide a physically and emotionally safe environment for all students, regardless of race, religion, national origin/ethnicity, color, sex/gender (including sexual orientation and gender identity), pregnancy, age, disability, or any other basis prohibited by applicable law.
 PCSD holds itself accountable to these standards and expects students and staff to adhere to these standards.
 The district leads by example as it celebrates all students in the district.

-PCSD is recognized as one of the premiere districts in the country and has received numerous accolades including:
+PCSD is recognized as one of the premier districts in the country and has received numerous accolades including:

-– A 95% graduation rate — more than 10% higher than the state average, and in the top 1 percent of the nation.
+– A 93% graduation rate — more than 5% higher than the state average.